LankyMoose/async-worker-ts/README.md

 ## Features

 - **Asynchronous Workers:** Easily create and run asynchronous workers in TypeScript.
-- **Concurrency:** Execute multiple workers concurrently to improve performance.
+- **True multithreading:** Execute procedures in multiple threads simultaneously to improve performance.
 - **Promise-based API:** Simple and intuitive API based on Promises for easy integration.

 ## Installation